orgmanager/docs/v3.0/documentation/4-Stable version/1-Installing.md

   "title": "3.
 Setup .env"
 }
 [/block]
-Copy the `.env.example` file to a `.env` file.
-Open the .env file with your favorite text editor/IDE and fill the database, reCaptcha and GitHub settings.
+Copy the `.env.example` file to an `.env` file.
+Open the .env file with your favourite text editor/IDE and fill the database, reCaptcha and GitHub settings.
 (You can leave the rest as they are, although it is recommended setting up [Bugsnag](https://www.bugsnag.com/) in production).
 [block:callout]
 {
   "type": "warning",
   "title": "Remember to disable debug mode!",
-  "body": "remember to set `DEBUG` to `false` and `APP_ENV` to `prod`."
+  "body": "Remember to set `DEBUG` to `false` and `APP_ENV` to `prod`."
 }
 [/block]